nxznm/Paper/README.md

 1. [Sparsity and Noise: Where Knowledge Graph Embeddings Fall Short](https://www.aclweb.org/anthology/D17-1184.pdf)'ACL2017, which talks about the influence of sparsity and noise for KGE.
 2. KBGAN'NAACL2018, which uses GAN to do negative sampling.
 3. [Open-World Knowledge Graph Completion](https://arxiv.org/pdf/1711.03438.pdf)'AAAI2018, which does KG completion in open world(new entities and relations emerge).
+4. [CKRL](https://arxiv.org/abs/1705.03202)'AAAI2018, which assumes that triples in KGs are not always right(may have some noise), and triples should be treated differently(each triple has a distinct confidence).
+I think this work is similar to [TransE-RW](https://geog.ucsb.edu/~jano/2018-EKAW18_TransRW.pdf)'EKAW2018, the diffence is that TransE-RW uses rules to calculate confidence, while CKRL models the confidence more complicated.
-4. [TransC](https://www.aclweb.org/anthology/D18-1222.pdf)'EMNLP2018, which distinguish concepts and instances in KGs differently.
+5. [TransC](https://www.aclweb.org/anthology/D18-1222.pdf)'EMNLP2018, which distinguish concepts and instances in KGs differently.
 It uses a sphere to embed a concept.
-5. [Fact Validation with KG embeddings](http://ceur-ws.org/Vol-2456/paper33.pdf)'2020, which uses KG embeddings as features, then trains by random forest with these features to do fact validation.
+6. [Fact Validation with KG embeddings](http://ceur-ws.org/Vol-2456/paper33.pdf)'2020, which uses KG embeddings as features, then trains by random forest with these features to do fact validation.